 California Teacher Shortages: A Persistent Problem

-While teacher shortages are concentrated in districts serving California’s most vulnerable student populations, large majorities of all kinds of districts are experiencing shortages:
+While teacher shortages are concentrated in districts serving high-need students, large majorities of all kinds of districts are experiencing shortages.

 - 83% of districts with the largest concentrations of English learners report having shortages, compared to 64% of districts with the fewest.